KDAB/hotspot/README.md

                            libraries.
   --appPath <path>         Path to folder containing the application executable
                            and libraries.
-  --sourcePaths <paths>    Colon separated list of extra paths to the source
+  --sourcePaths <paths>    Colon separated list of search paths for the source
                            code.
   --arch <path>            Architecture to use for unwinding.
   --exportTo <path>        Path to .perfparser output file to which the input
                            data should be exported.
 A single input file has to be given too.
+  --perf-binary <path>     Path to the perf binary.
+  --objdump-binary <path>  Path to the objdump binary.

 Arguments:
   files                    Optional input files to open on startup, i.e.